DataQUARIUM/mobiquotes-generator/README.md

 # MobiQuotes
-GUI application which enables manual posting of popular quotes through Twitter API.
+GUI application which enables manual posting of popular quotes through Twitter API.<br>
 Twitter bot is also included for automated generation and uploading of such quotes on Twitter<Br>

 GUI execution requires tkinter module and python3.